 Arthur Jackson, American lieutenant and target shooter (died 2015)

 On May 15, in the year 1918, Arthur Jackson, American lieutenant and target shooter (died 2015).
-This event is recorded as a Notable Births event in the history of May 15, a notable event in this corner of history.
+This event is recorded as a Notable Births event in the history of May 15, one of 448 recorded events on this date across all of history.

 1 notable person is associated with this event, including Arthur Jackson (American sport shooter).
 Learn more below.